 The parts of a banana plant (Musa spp.) may appear so visually complex that you might think it has its own, individual morphology — and in some cases, it does.
-A banana plant has all the usual botanical structures such as rhizomes, leaves, stamens and ovaries.
+A banana plant has some typical botanical structures such as rhizomes, leaves, stamens and ovaries.
 But it also has a pseudostem, an inflorescence, a rachis and a thyrse.

 How do these all fit together to create the tropical beauty that is the banana?
 First off, the banana is not a tree or a palm, two terms frequently used to describe it.
 Rather, it's an herbaceous herb, the largest in the world.